SonarSource/sonarlint-vscode/README.md

 To browse injection vulnerabilities in SonarLint for VSCode, establish [Connected Mode](https://github.com/SonarSource/sonarlint-vscode#connected-mode5) with your SonarQube Developer Edition (and above) or SonarCloud instance.
 Once a [Project Binding](https://github.com/SonarSource/sonarlint-vscode#project-binding) is configured, SonarLint will synchronize with the SonarQube or SonarCloud server to report the detected injection vulnerabilities.

-More information about security-related rules are available in the [SonarQube](https://docs.sonarqube.org/latest/user-guide/security-rules/) or [SonarCloud](https://docs.sonarcloud.io/digging-deeper/security-related-rules/) documentation.
+More information about security-related rules is available in the [SonarQube](https://docs.sonarqube.org/latest/user-guide/security-rules/) or [SonarCloud](https://docs.sonarcloud.io/digging-deeper/security-related-rules/) documentation.

 ### Security Hotspots in SonarLint
 ​